rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 NOTE: Sandboxed containers are only supported on bare metal.

-This Blog Post it's tested in 4.9.5 using the Sandbox Containers Preview 1.1.
+This blog post is tested in 4.9.5 using the Sandbox Containers Preview 1.1.

 NOTE: this blog post is supported by the [Sandbox Container repository](https://github.com/rcarrata/sandbox-containers) located in my personal Github.

 ## 2. Install Sandbox Containers Operator in OpenShift

-We will start this blog post from an Openshift "empty" (fresh installed) because we will install the OpenShift Sandbox Container, version Preview 1.1.
+We will start this blog post from a freshly installed OpenShift cluster because we will install the OpenShift Sandbox Container, version Preview 1.1.

 NOTE: Please be aware that this version is currently in Technology Preview.
 OpenShift sandboxed containers is not intended for production use.
 Be careful!